All 81 crepant resolutions of a finite quotient singularity are hyperpolygon spaces: Introduction

-Since the tangent cone at infinity of $X_n(\theta)$ is identified with $X_n(0)$, this result follows from Theorem \ref{t:not-quotient-sing}, which shows that $X_n(0)$ is not isomorphic to any symplectic finite quotient singularity.
+We now provide an outline of the paper, making reference to goals (a), (b) and (c) introduced above.
+Section~\ref{sec:2} provides the combinatorial framework that allows us to study hyperpolygon spaces and the associated GIT wall-and-chamber structure.
+Section~\ref{sec:theresofhyperpoly} achieves goal (b) by describing the birational geometry of the hyperpolygon spaces $X_n(\theta)$ for $n\geq 5$ (in Theorem~\ref{thm:movable}).
+In Section~\ref{sec:4}, we specialise to the case $n=5$ to achieve goal (a) (see Theorem~\ref{thm:4foldsing}) by marrying our description of the $\SL_2$-invariant ring (see Proposition~\ref{p:gens-repsl2}) with the Cox ring $\CC[V]^{[G,G]}$ of the quotient singularity $\CC^4/G$ (see Proposition~\ref{p:rels-qt}).
+Section~\ref{sec:5} achieves goal (c) by showing that $X_n(0)$ is not isomorphic to a symplectic quotient singularity for any $n>5$; the key ingredient here describes the movable cone of a product (see Proposition~\ref{prop:movableproduct}) and hence reduces the problem to the study of irreducible symplectic reflections groups.
+Finally, Section~\ref{sec:6} outlines the implications of our results for metrics on hyperpolygon spaces, leading to a proof of Corollary~\ref{cor:QALEnot}.

-\textbf{Acknowledgements.\ } We thank Amihay Hanany for pointing out \cite{Mek-physqt} and for multiple discussions.
+\textbf{Acknowledgements.\ } We thank Amihay Hanany for pointing out \cite{Mek-physqt} and for multiple discussions, and Alastair King for the observation that forms Remark~\ref{rem:adk}.
+We also thank the referees for their comments and corrections.
 SR thanks Hiraku Nakajima and Laura Schaposnik for helpful conversations.
 SR and HW thank Laura Fredrickson, Rafe Mazzeo, and Jan Swoboda for useful discussions.
 GB and AC were partially supported by a Research Project Grant from the Leverhulme Trust.
 SR acknowledges the support of an Natural Sciences and Engineering Research Council of Canada (NSERC) Discovery Grant.
 HW acknowledges the support of the Deutsche Forschungsgemeinschaft (DFG) within SPP 2026 ``Geometry at infinity''.